pbull/acquia-sdk-php/README.md

-## NOTE: This repository is no longer actively maintained and has not been updated to support PHP 7.1
+## NOTE: This is a forked copy of the acquia/acquia-sdk-php repo which removes Solr/Search-related classes and dependencies to provide baseline support for PHP 7.1.
+The parent repository is no longer actively maintained and it is not anticipated that any new functionality will be added to this branch.

 # Acquia SDK for PHP